What is the NYC 2021 Unified Stormwater Rule?

 The 2021 Unified Stormwater Rule:

-When it is introduced in 2021, the Unified Stormwater Rule will be a positive addition to the city's existing stormwater management efforts.
+When it is introduced in early 2021, the Unified Stormwater Rule will be a positive addition to the city's existing stormwater management efforts.

-The new unified rule will require managers of construction sites to develop plans for how stormwater runoff will be managed on-site during and after construction.
+Managers of construction sites will be required to develop plans for how stormwater runoff will be managed on-site during and after construction.
 Managing stormwater runoff near or where it falls lessens the amount of volume that ends up in our streets, sewer systems, and ultimately, our waterways.

 The new rule will also require that on-site stormwater infiltration feasibility studies be conducted in an effort to prioritize green infrastructure solutions.
 DEP will review the studies and work with site managers to ensure that they have explored a series of on site stormwater management starting with GI practices and ranging in retention, detention and re-use solutions.

 There are many aspects of the new rule that still need to be defined as it gets developed in the coming months:

 One important aspect of the new rule is that DEP is going to change the lot size of sites that will have to comply.
 To date, the lot size has been one acre and above which meant not that many sites had to comply with the current rule.
 It is our understanding that DEP plans to change the lot size to 20,000 square feet and above.
-While this is an improvement, many stakeholders believe it should be even smaller.
+While this is an improvement, many stakeholders believe it should be even smaller (i.e. 10,000 square feet).

 Our Initial Comments for what the new rule should address: